 Christian Poly Book Reviews

-Several emailers over the years have asked me to review some "Poly Positive" books.
+Several have emailed over the years have asked me to review some "Poly Positive" books.
 Several years ago I purchased several books from various sources.
 I hope these reviews will help.
 I will add new reviews to this page so this is the place to look for new content in the future.

 Why Do You Believe That, B.A.
 Berean